twilio/video-quickstart-android/README.md

 ## Using an Emulator

-Using an Emulator
-This guide will walk you through setting up and emulator that is compatible with the Video SDK.
+This guide will walk you through setting up an emulator that is compatible with the Video SDK.

 ### Requirements
 1. Android Studio 2.0+